 Bonus: Join us for a FREE talkback on Thursday, November 30.
 More details here.

 What is immersive theater?
 Click here for a look at how Bricolage explains it.

 After booking your tickets, you will be given specific instructions for your arrival and it is important that you follow them and share them with others in your party.
+Please note that during the show, performers may touch you to gently guide you through your experience.
 While your safety is our utmost concern, we require that you read and sign this release before your experience begins.
 You will be provided a copy of this release upon arrival at check-in.

 Bricolage is committed to providing an environment that is inclusive and welcoming to all patrons and we endeavor to have transparency with all our programs that may present specific challenges.
 We want you to know that this production may be difficult for patrons with mobility issues, as it requires audiences to move up and down stairs, and through uneven terrain.
 For those patrons, we offer a wheelchair accessible path, as well as a wheelchair for those who do not have one but would prefer to utilize one.
 Bricolage also provides accommodations such as audio description through its immersive companion program.
 We encourage you to communicate any specific ways we might help you better enjoy your experience by giving us a call at 412.471.0999 or emailing Fred at email@example.com two weeks in advance of your desired attendance date (if possible) so that we can design an accommodation unique to your needs.